Florida Supreme Court

 Justice Shaw served as second vice president of the Conference of Chief Justices, as a member of the Board of Directors of the National Center for State Courts and the American Judicature Society, as Chair of Governor Lawton Chiles' Criminal Justice Task Force, as Vice-Chair of the Florida Supreme Court Racial and Ethnic Bias Study Commission, advisor to Florida's Sentencing Commission, Florida's Standard Jury Instructions-Civil, and as a member of the Judicial Fellows Program, having been appointed by the Chief Justice of the United States.

-He serves as advisor to the Supreme Court Committees on Fairness, Standard Jury Instructions-Criminal, Rules of Judicial Administration, and Rules of Criminal Procedure, and as a member of Florida State University College of Law Board of Visitors.
+He also served as advisor to the Supreme Court Committees on Fairness, Standard Jury Instructions-Criminal, Rules of Judicial Administration, and Rules of Criminal Procedure, and as a member of Florida State University College of Law Board of Visitors.

 Justice Shaw is the father of five children and lives on Lake Iamonia in Leon County.